CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2024/README.md

     1-31-24.md

 are all reasonable choices based on the content, the fact that this is your 1st blog, and that the class is from Jan 31, 2024.
-Feel free to be creative and remember to avoid using spaces in the file & folder names.
+Feel free to be creative and remember to avoid using spaces in the file & folder nameswsl.
 <!-- folder titled Portfolio with a file that has the same name. -->

 ![Example File Structre](/Imgs/Blog_File_Structure.png  "image_tooltip")